mhsnalm/aspnetrunmicroservices/README.md

-# Template solution for Containarized Microservices
+<b>Template solution for Containarized Microservices</b>
+Experimental and work in progress ...